jimi008/ESP32-Cam-using-WeMos-D1-R1/README.md

                   ->create("whatsapp:+xxxxxxxx", // to number
 ```
 Before uploading the code to the ESP32-Cam be sure you have connected `GPIO 0 (Io0)` to `GND` so ESP32-cam will be in flash mode.
 Also, keep the `ESP32 Wrover Module` board selected in this project and before uploading.
 Press the `Reset` button on ESP32-Cam and press the upload button in Arduino IDE.
 After finishing open the serial monitor in IDE and press the `Reset` button on ESP32-cam again.
 It will connect to wifi soon.
 After that press the push button to capture and send the image to the email and WhatsApp number.

+*Part of the code we used is taken from https://github.com/fustyles/Arduino*

+### Results

 ![ESP32-Camera](https://github.com/jimi008/ESP32-Cam-using-WeMos-D1-R1/blob/master/Readme-images/email-from-esp32-cam.png
 )